pavelozerov/articles/concept-of-analysis.md

 ## Abstract

-In each IT organization there is an intention to make a strong competence of analysis, where all features go through a certain process that includes various levels of research and testing, such as business, functional, technical, etc. Companies put a lot of effort in order to reach this.
+Each IT organization has an intention to make a strong competence of analysis, where all features go through a certain process that includes various levels of research and testing, such as business, functional, technical, etc. Companies put a lot of effort in order to reach this.
 The common thing of all these strives is a wish to make a product that has **value**.
 Development always starts from the idea with the business requirements behind.
 But how to make business requirements clear and consistent?
 How to define them in a way to reflect the original intent without distortion?
 How to make sure they have value?
 The key is a **Behavior Driven Development** concept.

 ## Specification vs Living Documentation